Skip to Main Content

 Where Mammertsberg Sits in the Swiss Two-Star Tier

 Switzerland's Michelin two-star table is a reasonably well-populated tier, and positioning within it matters.
-At the eastern end of the country, the relevant peer set includes Memories in Bad Ragaz and Einstein Gourmet in Sankt Gallen, both operating at the same price level.
+At the eastern end of the country, the relevant comparable set includes Memories in Bad Ragaz and Einstein Gourmet in Sankt Gallen, both operating at the same price level.
 Further afield, the comparison extends to focus ATELIER in Vitznau and, in Zurich, IGNIV Zürich by Andreas Caminada, which operates a sharing format at the same price range.
 The contrast between IGNIV's urban sharing model and Mammertsberg's village address is instructive: both represent serious cooking at comparable price points but through entirely different propositions.
 Mammertsberg's model is more solitary, more focused, and less visible from the outside.
 That positioning, combined with Germann's rapid critical ascent, places it in a sub-tier of Swiss fine dining where the cooking itself is doing more work to establish the restaurant's identity than the setting or brand.

 In the broader Swiss and European creative context, comparisons also reach west: Cheval Blanc by Peter Knogl in Basel and Hotel de Ville Crissier in Crissier represent the older institutional end of Swiss fine dining at the three-star level.
 Mammertsberg operates at a younger, less established point on that spectrum, which gives it a different kind of energy.
 The critical consensus in 2025 suggests it is moving toward, rather than away from, that institutional tier.